mahsankhaan/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s2.png)

+13. Open your terminal inside the Visual Studio.
+Run Command `npm install ejs`.
+This will install Embedded JavaScript templating that we are using for front-end styling.

 13. Go to **Codewind** in VS you must see your project there running as "micro-admin" right-click it and select **Open Application** this will popup the page and from there **enable project** (if it is disabled) and then select **build**.
 Check **Application Endpoint** it shows where your application running.

 14. Test your application by right-clicking micro-admin -> **Application Monitor** and hit the application 2 or 3 times to see the changes.